 Everybody in America knows about the Greatest Show on Earth, the Ringling Brothers Circus (now Ringling Brothers and Barnum & Bailey).
 Likewise, nearly everyone in Florida knows about Ca’ d’Zan, the home of the original circus king and his wife.
 Built during the decade of the “Roaring Twenties,” and inspired by the famous palazzos of Venice, the great, bedazzled mansion boasts five stories, 36,000 square feet, and a 21-gallery art museum.
-Story has it that Martha Ringling, the circus king’s wife, personally oversaw every detail of the ornate building’s construction, down to the mixing of the terra cotta and the glazing of the tiles.
+Story has it that Mable Ringling, the circus king’s wife, personally oversaw every detail of the ornate building’s construction, down to the mixing of the terracotta and the glazing of the tiles.

 What many don’t know about Ca’ d’Zan, however, is that it was once haunted by a dark and deadly presence.
 This phantom essence lay dormant throughout the mansion, awaiting the slightest breeze or the brush of a human hand to awaken it.
 Once awakened, it would rise into the air to invade the bodies of anyone nearby.